Immunization during pregnancy

 Immunization during pregnancy is the administration of a vaccine to a pregnant individual.
 This may be done either to protect the individual from disease or to induce an antibody response, such that the antibodies cross the placenta and provide passive immunity to the infant after birth.
-In many countries, including the US, Canada, UK, Australia and New Zealand, vaccination against influenza, COVID-19 and whooping cough is routinely offered during pregnancy.
+In many countries, including the US, Canada, UK, Australia and New Zealand, vaccination against influenza and whooping cough is routinely offered during pregnancy.
+During the COVID-19 pandemic, almost all countries offered COVD-19 vaccines to pregnant individuals, but in the post-pandemic era some countries, including the UK, stopped offering COVID-19 vaccines on cost-benefit grounds.
+A new vaccine against respiratory syncytial virus has recently been developed for use in pregnancy and is offered in countries including the US, Canada, UK, Australia and Argentina.

 Other vaccines may be offered during pregnancy where travel-related or occupational exposure to disease-causing organisms warrant this.
 However, certain vaccines are contra-indicated in pregnancy.
 These include vaccines that include live attenuated organisms, such as the MMR and BCG vaccines, since there is a potential risk that these could infect the fetus.